 1. Purpose of this manual 2

 2. Important things to know 2

 3. About the CDSA 2

 4. About the independent third party 3

-Т he mandate (role and responsibilities) 3
+7 The mandate (role and responsibilities) 3

-Т he independent third party's profile 3
+7 The independent third party's profile 3

-S election criteria for independent third-party members 1
+9 Selection criteria for independent third-party members 4

-н ow independent third-party members operate 1
+H How independent third-party members operate 4

-Т he policies and codes of conduct governing the process 5
+7 The policies and codes of conduct governing the process 4

 5. Why having a complaints process is important 5

 6. Who can file a complaint 5

 7. Against whom is it possible to file a complaint?
-5
+6

 8. What are examples of a complaint?
-5
+6

+• person may file a complaint if they believe that someone has violated at least one licy.
+This may include:

-9. Complaint-filing procedure 5
+9. Complaint-filing procedure 6

-10. What happens after a complaint is filed?
+10. .
+What happens after a complaint is filed?
 7

-11. What is mediation and why should I consent to it?
-9
+11.

-W /hy mediation may be helpful Э
+١ Why mediation may be helpful

-If you agree to mediation10 )
+ı If you agree to mediation 10

-12. Available assistance 1
+12. .
+Available assistance 11

-1 2.1 Professional Organizations1 L
+1 12.1 Professional Organizations 11

-1 2.2 Provincial and/or National Organizations1 L
+1 12.2 Provincial and/or National Organizations 11

-1 2.3 Other relevant resources12 2
+12.3 Other relevant resources

-13 .
-Contact information 2
+12 Contact information 12